Your Initial Consultation

 Do I need a referral?

-Yes, a referral from your general practitioner (GP) is required if you are to claim part of the cost of your consultation and surgery from Medicare.
+Yes, a referral from your general practitioner (GP) is required if you are to schedule a consultation, and in order to claim part of the cost of your consultation and surgery from Medicare.

 How much will it cost for the initial consultation?

 Our initial consultation fee is $300; this fee is payable on the day for all patients including Workcover and TAC patients.
-The fee is subject to a Medicare rebate of $72.75 if you have a doctor's referral.
+The fee is subject to a Medicare rebate of $75.05 with your doctor's referral.
 If you have a Workcover or TAC claim number you will be able to receive a reimbursement of some of the consultation cost from Workcover or TAC.

 What if I can’t make my appointment and need to change or cancel?